Lusail station

-Lusail station is the northern terminus of the Doha Metro's Red Line and serves the city of Lusail.
-It is located on Al Khor Coastal Road.
+Lusail QNB station, in Qatar, is the northern terminus of the Doha Metro's Red Line and serves the city of Lusail.
+The station is located on Al Khor Coastal Road.
+The naming rights to the station are currently held by QNB Group.

 History

 The station was opened to the public on 10 December 2019 along with three other Red Line stations, over six months after the opening of the line's first 13 stations.

 Station facilities

 Facilities in the station include a prayer room and restrooms.

 Connections

-There is one metrolink, which is the Doha Metro's free feeder bus network, servicing the station:
+There is one connection, which is the Doha Metro's free feeder bus network, servicing the station: